 Why Choose Tyson Smiles for Periodontal Therapy?

 - Improved Comfort with Soft Tissue Laser Technology

 - Non-Invasive Chao Pinhole Technique Performed

-- Detailed Scaling, Root Planing, and Antibiotic Therapy
+- Dental Scaling, Root Planing, and Antibiotic Therapy Available

-When plaque and tartar form both above and below the gum line, scaling is performed in order to safely and effectively remove it.
-Keep in mind that traditional cleanings and at-home oral care will not properly remove this built-up plaque.
-Afterward, we perform root planing, which is designed to smooth out the root surfaces of teeth so they can reattach to the gums.
+When plaque forms both above and below the gumline, scaling is performed in order to remove it safely and effectively.
+Afterward, we perform root planing, which smooths out the root surfaces of teeth so they can reattach to the gums.
 Scaling works to reduce inflammation and irritation of gum tissue, while root planing helps reduce gum recession.

 Many gum disease treatments require invasive surgery to complete, but not the Chao Pinhole Technique.
-Instead, this procedure involves creating small holes in your gum tissue and loosening and guiding the tissue over the tooth, all without performing any cutting or stitching.
-Not only can this reduce your gum recession, but it provides minimal post-operative symptoms, such as swelling, bleeding or discomfort.
+Instead, this procedure involves creating small holes in your gum tissue and loosening and guiding the tissue over the tooth, all without any cutting or stitching.
+Not only can this reduce your gum recession, but it provides minimal post-operative symptoms discomfort.

 Following your scaling and root planing, which needs to be done every three to four months, you’ll also want to have antibiotic therapy performed so that you can promote healing of your gum tissue.
-This antibiotic is placed in between the gum pockets that form in between your teeth as a result of gum disease.
+A topical antibiotic is applied in between the gum pockets that form in between your teeth as a result of gum disease.
 When you come back for your follow-up appointment, we’ll confirm that the antibiotics are doing their job and make changes to treatment if necessary.